valeriangalliat/authy-user-client/README.md

 for the official Authy API, for services to provide 2FA to their users through Authy.

-In contrast, **Authy user client** is meant to be used by the users themselves, to manage their Authy account from the CLI, without having to install any of the Authy apps, in a way that opens all the data and makes it easy to use the Authy secrets with any standard TOTP provider
+In contrast, **Authy User Client** is meant to be used by the users themselves, to manage their Authy account from the CLI, without having to install any of the Authy apps, in a way that opens all the data and makes it easy to use the Authy secrets with any standard TOTP provider